 250 MS Jack.
 (53:46)

-Viewing Jack out of the mirror again, the oval painting of the mountain in summer is now missing above the bed.
+Viewing the non-mirror Jack again, the oval painting of the mountain in summer is now missing above the bed.
 Not only that, but the lamp on the bedside table has changed.
 It previously had a white base and an unpleated shade.
 Here, the base is wood and the shade is folded in pleats.

 If we examine Danny's sweater there may be certain correspondences had with the scene.
 If Danny swings his arms back in a representation of Mickey Mouse, the ball is perhaps observed in the oval painting of the mountain in summer above the bed.
 There may be some support in connecting the painting with the football when we compare the strong horizon line in the sweater with the strong black horizontal line that bisects the bathroom.

 The friend who noted that the legs of the mirror Jack were provided by his jeans on the stool before the vanity, observed also that in the bathroom window is the trapezoidal shape of what she believes to be a red toy car.
 This presages the trapezoidal/triangular shape in the ch O king poster later, and also perhaps calls attention to the window through which Danny will later escape.
 This scene is the only one in which we see the red toy in the window.
 In other scenes there are cleaning products set on the lid of the toilet tank or on the bathroom's window sill.